 I made an excuse to leave early that weekend.
 A friend was building a portfolio for a film school application and we’d all volunteered for the shoot.
-Our task was to recreate that desert chase scene in RAIDERS OF THE LOST ARK.
+Our task was to recreate that desert chase scene in Raiders of the Lost Ark.
 You know the one.
 The Nazis head to Cairo in a military cargo truck, Indy swoops in, and a struggle ensues—featuring a lengthy stunt that sees him dragged by a rope, inches from the LG3000’s wheel.
 Perfectly safe for an amateur crew.
 For 10 consecutive weekends, from spring break to summer, they made the drive out to the desert.
 A freshman at Berkeley, my own schedule was tighter.
-I only joined a few times.
-This was my last.
+I only joined a few times, and this would be my last.

 We did our own stunts, if that’s what you’d call them.
 My brother crashed a motorcycle the day he learned to ride, and “Indy” held his face up to a very real wheel.
 My fellow Nazis and I clung to the back of a cargo truck—Vietnam, not WWII, but still military grade.
 It was exhilarating, dangling by a thread over bumpy terrain at what felt like breakneck speeds.
 The script had me sidelined by a low-hanging branch, and I followed orders: tuck, roll, and hope.
 It took three or four falls to make it look natural.
 It’s a miracle I only had bruises.